carlospotter/pid_control_ardrone/README.md

 3. Run sim_controller.py code in pid_ardrone package.
 4. Run ardrone_joy_keyboard.py in the ardrone_joy package.
 5. Control instructions will be shown.

+## Controller modifications:
+Some values of PID gains and tolerances of the controller were modified in order to comply with the UTM requirements for the development of the _ita_navigation_ package (https://github.com/carlospotter/ita_navigation).
+The automatic landing when the drone reaches the final point of its route was also added.